Central Dogma and the Genetic Code: Notes, Diagram, and Codon Chart

 Central Dogma

-- Transcription: During transcription, a specific segment of DNA works as a template to produce a complementary RNA molecule.
-This RNA molecule, messenger RNA (mRNA), carries the genetic code from DNA to the ribosomes in the cytoplasm.
+Transcription: One segment of DNA acts as a template to build a matching RNA molecule.
+This messenger RNA (mRNA) carries the instructions from the DNA in the nucleus to the ribosomes.

 Genetic Code